filecoffee/filehost/README.md

 ## Simply start your own file host 🚀
 filehost is a one-click (or one-command) setup file host that you can deploy wherever you want.
 Full control over your own data.
 No limits.

-### Use Railway (one-click) (W.i.p) 🚂
+### Use Railway (one-click) 🚂
 Hit the Railway button and have your filehost up and running in a few minutes.
 The button also supports the project since we get a small referral bonus.
+It costs (for a simple host) a few cents to a dollar per month to host it depending on the bandwidth.
+If you expect a lot of traffic, we highy recommend setting it up on your own server using Docker since that is a lot more cost efficient.
+This is just the easiest for a personal host.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/pv_x6t?referralCode=QsZ-bg)